liamlaverty/UmbracoAI/README.md

 ![alt text](image.png)

-### Umbraco MCP
+### Umbraco website & Umbraco MCP

+1. The Umbraco website will need to be run/installed first: `dotnet run --project src/MyProject/MyProject.csproj`
 1. The tool is already installed in this workspace MCP settings file: /.rulesync/.mcp.json
-1. Read and configure Umbraco MCP: https://github.com/umbraco/Umbraco-CMS-MCP-Dev.
+1. Read and configure Umbraco MCP: https://github.com/umbraco/Umbraco-CMS-MCP-Dev including the user information.
 1. Edit /.rulesync/.mcp.json to update your Umbraco settings.
 1. NOTE: ALL Umbraco MCP commands are marked as 'always allow'.